ratatui/ratatui/README.md

 this could be possible without [Florian Dehau] who originally created [tui-rs] which inspired many Rust TUIs.

-- Special thanks to [Pavel Fomchenkov] for his work in designing an awesome logo for the Ratatui project and organization.
+Special thanks to [Pavel Fomchenkov] for his work in designing an awesome logo for the Ratatui project and organization.

-- A now unknown person in our community for coming up with the name "Ratatui".

 ## License